 Common acquired cardiac diseases in dogs are degenerative valvular disease and dilated cardiomyopathy (DCM), cats frequently present with hypertrophic cardiomyopathy (HCM).
 All these diseases are of adult onset, a genetic aetiology with incomplete penetrance is suspected, and mutations have been identified for some dog and cat breeds.
 Similar to human medicine, these mutations affect sarcomere function and energy metabolism.
 However, the pathogenesis of the diseases is not yet completely understood.
 The association between mutation, the observed functional defects and the development of microscopic changes characteristic for the diseases and the factors involved in disease development, presentation and progression is so far unknown.

-Furthermore, the role of gender, and the influence of systemic diseases, such as kidney diseases, diabetes mellitus, systemic hypertension, and obesity, known comorbidities in human cardiology, and common in the aging pet population, on cardiac function and disease has not been studied in the veterinary patient population.
+Furthermore, the role of sex, and the influence of systemic diseases, such as kidney diseases, diabetes mellitus, systemic hypertension, and obesity, known comorbidities in human cardiology, and common in the aging pet population, on cardiac function and disease has not been studied in the veterinary patient population.

 Combining clinical and pathological aspects of cardiac and systemic diseases allows a diversified approach to investigate the relevance of clinical findings for the progression of cardiac diseases and the influence of systemic diseases on cardiac structure and function.